javacc21/javacc21/README.md

 The INCLUDE feature is used to very good effect in the internal code of JavaCC 21 itself.
 The [embedded Java grammar](https://github.com/JavaCC21/JavaCC21/blob/master/src/main/grammars/Java.javacc) is simply [INCLUDEd in the JavaCC grammar](https://github.com/JavaCC21/JavaCC21/blob/master/src/main/grammars/JavaCC.javacc#413)

 Since the Java grammar stands alone, it can be used freely in separate projects that require a Java grammar.

+## Preprocessor

+JavaCC 21 now has a preprocessor that is basically identical to the preprocessor in Microsoft's C# programming language.
+It only implements the `#define/#undef` and `#if/#elif/#else/#endif` constructs that are used to conditionally turn on and off ranges of lines in the input file.
+See [here](https://javacc.com/2021/02/01/javacc-21-has-a-preprocessor/) for more information.

 ## Tree Building